BreFranca/front-end-test-netshoes/README.md

 # Front End Test - Netshoes
 ### v1.0
-Add and remove items to cart.
+Add and remove items to cart.<br />
 Quantity and images of the products are random.

 ## Getting Started